grnair89/CalvinIoT/README.md

 1. Install Calvin files on all the nodes: https://github.com/EricssonResearch/calvin-base/tree/master/extras/install
 2. Copy project files to each calvin install locations
-3. execute $./start_csruntime.sh
+3. $ ./start_csruntime.sh
-3. execute $python Director.py from a single node with active csruntime
+3. $ python Director.py from a single node with active csruntime

 ## Contact
 Open an issue here.